stephentth/chatty-mcp/documentation-site/docs/5_speech_engine.md

      export CHATTY_MCP_KOKORO_MODEL_PATH=/path/to/kokoro-v1.0.onnx
      export CHATTY_MCP_KOKORO_VOICE_PATH=/path/to/voices-v1.0.bin
      ```
-   - If not found in any of these locations, kokoro-onnx will attempt to use its default paths
+   - If not found in any of these locations, Kokoro-ONNX will attempt to use its default paths

-4. Enable Kokoro in your Cursor MCP configuration:
+3. Enable Kokoro in your Cursor MCP configuration:
    ```json
    {
      "mcpServers": {